-We are interested in philosophy and think it is important for statistical practice - if nothing else, we believe that strictures derived from philosophy can inhibit research progress.
-That said, we are statisticians, not philosophers, and we recognize that our coverage of the philosophical literature will be incomplete.
-In this presentation, we focus on the classical ideas of Popper and Kuhn, partly because of their influence in the general scientific culture and partly because they represent certain attitudes which we believe are important in understanding the dynamic process of statistical modelling.
+We are interested in philosophy and think it is important for statistical practice-if nothing else, we believe that strictures derived from philosophy can inhibit research progress.4 That said, we are statisticians, not philosophers, and we recognize that our coverage of the philosophical literature will be incomplete.
+In this presentation, we focus on the classical ideas of Popper and Kuhn, partly because of their influence in the general scientific culture and partly because they represent certain attitudes which we believe are important in understanding the dynamic process of statistical modeling.
 We also emphasize the work of Mayo (1996) and Mayo and Spanos (2006) because of its relevance to our discussion of model checking.
-We hope and anticipate that others can expand the links to other modern strands of philosophy of science such as Giere (1988), Haack (1993), Kitcher (1993) and Laudan (1996) which are relevant to the freewheeling world of practical statistics; our goal here is to demonstrate a possible Bayesian philosophy that goes beyond the usual inductivism and can better match Bayesian practice as we know it.
+We hope and anticipate that others can expand the links to other modern strands of philosophy of science such as Giere (1988); Haack (1993); Kitcher (1993); Laudan (1996) which are relevant to the freewheeling world of practical statistics; our goal here is to demonstrate a possible Bayesian philosophy that goes beyond the usual inductivism and can better match Bayesian practice as we know it.

-2. The data-analysis cycle
+2 The data-analysis cycle

-We begin with a very brief reminder of how statistical models are built and used in data analysis, following Gelman, Carlin, Stern, and Rubin (2004), or, from a frequentist perspective, Guttorp (1995).
+We begin with a very brief reminder of how statistical models are built and used in data analysis, following Gelman et al. (2003), or, from a frequentist perspective, Guttorp (1995).

-The statistician begins with a model that stochastically generates all the data $\gamma$ , whose joint distribution is specified as a function of a vector of parameters $\theta$ from a space $\Theta$ (which may, in the case of some so-called non-parametric models, be infinite-dimensional).
+The statistician begins with a model that stochastically generates all the data y, whose joint distribution is specified as a function of a vector of parameters θ from a space Θ (which may, in the case of some so-called non-parametric models, be infinite dimensional).
 This joint distribution is the likelihood function.
-The stochastic model may involve other (unmeasured but potentially observable) variables $\tilde{\gamma}$ - that is, missing or latent data - and more or less fixed aspects of the data-generating process as covariates.
-For both Bayesians and frequentists, the joint distribution of $(\gamma, \tilde{\gamma})$ depends on $\theta$ .
-Bayesians insist on a full joint distribution, embracing observables, latent variables and parameters, so that the likelihood function becomes a conditional probability density, $p(y|\theta)$ .
-In designing the stochastic process for $(y, \tilde{y})$ , the goal is to represent the systematic relationships between the variables and between the variables and the parameters, and as well as to represent the noisy (contingent, accidental, irreproducible) aspects of the data stochastically.
+The stochastic model may involve other, unmeasured but potentially observable variables \tilde{y} -that is, missing or latent data-and more-or-less fixed aspects of the data-generating process as covariates.
+For both Bayesians and frequentists, the joint distribution of (y, \tilde{y}) depends on θ .
+Bayesians insist on a full joint distribution, embracing observables, latent variables, and parameters, so that the likelihood function becomes a conditional probability density, $p(y|\theta)$.
+In designing the stochastic process for (y, \tilde{y}) , the goal is to represent the systematic relationships between the variables and between the variables and the parameters, and as well as to represent the noisy (contingent, accidental, irreproducible) aspects of the data stochastically.
 Against the desire for accurate representation one must balance conceptual, mathematical and computational tractability.
-Some parameters thus have fairly concrete real-world referents, such as the famous (in statistics) survey of the rat population of Baltimore (Brown, Sallow, Davis, & Cochran, 1955).
-Others, however, will reflect the specification as a mathematical object more than the reality being modelled - t-distributions are sometimes used to model heavy-tailed observational noise, with the number of degrees of freedom for the t representing the shape of the distribution; few statisticians would take this as realistically as the number of rats.
+Some parameters thus have fairly concrete real-world referents, such as the famous (in statistics) survey of the rat population of Baltimore (Brown et al., 1955).
+Others, however, will reflect the specification as a mathematical object more than the reality being modeled-t-distributions are sometimes used to model heavy-tailed observational noise. with the number of degrees of freedom for the t representing the shape of the distribution; few statisticians would take this as realistically as the number of rats.

-&lt;sup>4 For example, we have more than once encountered Bayesian statisticians who had no interest in assessing the fit of their models to data because they felt that Bayesian models were by definition subjective, and thus neither could nor should be tested.
+4For example, we have more than once encountered Bayesian statisticians who had no interest in assessing the fit of their models to data because they felt that Bayesian models were by definition subjective, and thus neither could nor should be tested.